twjen/pysample/README.md

 # pysample

+Sample Python Project for VSCode Environments
-This is a sample project for Python to use with Visual Studio Code.
+This project serves as a demonstration of a Python environment setup within Visual Studio Code (VSCode).

 ## Author